 A quick rundown of the insurance forms used by the BMV.
 It's especially helpful for anyone who has lost a license due to lack of insurance and needs to get it reinstated.

-Though not strictly about insurance, this report by the Indiana University Public Policy Institute may remind people of the importance of insuring themselves against collisions.
+Though not strictly about insurance, this report by the Indiana Criminal Justice Institute may remind people of the importance of insuring themselves against collisions.

 The IDOI can help consumers who have difficulties settling a claim or receiving their settlement, have been taken advantage of by an insurance agent or have had their policies cancelled without proper notice, among other things.